tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-14-ventrilio.md

 ![](/images/ventrilio03.png)

-To move 'the smart Turk' around we will use the Dobot robot arm with a custom made mechanism to manipulate its mouth and eyes.<br>
+To move 'the smart Turk' around we will use the Dobot robot arm with a custom made mechanized extension to manipulate its mouth and eyes.<br>
 Possible libraries to work with to send coordinates to the robots are this [one](https://github.com/luismesas/pydobot) or this [one](https://github.com/WarrG3X/dobot-rl). <br>
 The [Edge TPU devices](https://aiyprojects.withgoogle.com/edge-tpu) could serve as the brain for Ventrilio.